Fill the blank page — one page at a time…

 June 12, 2012 § 2 Comments

-Like anything in life, it’s one “thing” at a time… one minute, one day, and one step at a time for any journey?
+Like any discipline in life, it’s usually one “thing” at a time, one-minute, one day, and one step at a time for any journey?
 Screenwriting disciplines should be followed the same way.
-If you stop and think about the entire 95-100 pages it can overwhelm you.
-You have to stay in the present, write the scene on the page, but also be aware of how it relates to the bigger story and the journey of your protagonist.
+If you stop and think about the entire 100 pages that you need to write it can overwhelm you.
+Focus and be present, write the scene on the page, but also be aware of how it relates to the bigger story and the journey of your protagonist.
 Stick to your writing schedule and step by step, you will finish your script if you just keep writing every day.
 Look at each page as a new step forward on your screenwriting journey to success.
 Nice and easy does it every time.

 Sometimes it’s very easy, other times it’s the worst thing ever.
 When the writing becomes difficult, a long time friend of mine who is a writer/director says, “it’s crap!”
 Yes, the worst thing ever is to know that you’re writing “crap” and you’re just slogging through it, hoping to fix it in the next draft.
-You may have heard the moronic phrase sometimes used on a production, “Don’t worry, we’ll fix it in post.“ The reality is—you can’t fix it in post.
+You may have heard the moronic phrase sometimes used on a production, “Don’t worry, we’ll fix it in post.”
+The reality is—you can’t fix it in post.
 The same goes for your first draft.
 The first imprint on those virgin blank pages will forge the DNA of the screenplay—or at least it should.
 If you are following a tightly structured treatment your first draft should be a breeze.
 Nail it and avoid the pitfalls of stumbling into a horrible trap of development hell.
 It’s hard to go another direction once you’ve crafted a finished script.
 Nail the first draft and avoid the pitfalls of stumbling into the horrible trap of chasing notes and development hell.
 This is why I’ve never been a fan of the “vomit draft” where a screenwriter pours everything and anything possible into the first draft.
 My producers would never allow me the luxury to do this with my screenwriting assignments because they need the first draft to be as close to the final as possible.
 There isn’t time to play around with the script and get bogged down in development hell.
 Nailing your first draft is good practice because it’s preparation for when you eventually have to write a screenplay on assignment.
 Strive to always produce a kickass first draft.

 If you write every day, you’re in the zone and will not to lose momentum.
 If you take a day off you’ll think, “why not two days?
 Maybe three?”
 And suddenly, you’re stumbling to get back to your screenplay.
 If you have other commitments, make sure to carve out your precious writing time and protect your schedule from distraction or interruption.
 Keep a tight schedule and do not stray from it.